LaGuer/combed.github.io/README.md

-This repo contains the website for COMBED data set
+This repo contains the website for jupy-smartbuilding-amis data set